kordless/swarm-ghost/README.md

 ## Swarming Ghost
 Interested in deploying your own blog on the [Ghost](http:ghost.org) blogging platform?
 How about doing that at warp speed with [Giant Swarm](http://giantswarm.io/)?
-Here's a [quick demo site](http://kord.playground.giantswarm.io/hello/).
+Here's a [quick demo site](http://kord.playground.giantswarm.io/hello/) to perk your interest.
+This deployment supports the following features:

+* Easy-to-use Ghost blogging platform
+* MySQL database with automated backups to S3
+* Complete recovery of blog from backups including images, posts, users
+* Accelerated cache using Varnish cache container

+Let's get started.

 ![engage](https://raw.githubusercontent.com/kordless/swarm-ghost/master/assets/meme.jpg)